Survey Says: Lawyers need more technical assistance with eDiscovery

-By Tom O’Connor
+By: Tom O’Connor

 How Much Is That Case Worth?

-But for those who had cases, the number spent less than $50,000 on ED services held steady at 70% while the number spent between $50,000 and $1,000,000 went from 25% to 33%.
+But for those who had eDiscovery matters, the number spending less than $50,000 on ED services dropped substantially from 70% to 57% while the number spending between $50,000 and $1,000,000 also dropped from 33% to 22%.

 Methods and Services